tmtsoftware/csw/docs/src/main/framework.md

 #### validateCommand

-On receiving a command a component developer is required to validate the `ControlCommand` received.
+On receiving a command a component is required to validate the `ControlCommand` received.
 If the command is valid to be processed, `Accepted` response should be returned from this method.
 Otherwise, `Invalid` response should be returned.

 Assembly/Scala